-Mr. Hofmann, what makes for good industrial design?
+Mr. Hofmann, what defines 'good industrial design'?

 A pleasing aesthetic is important, for example, by using symmetries, surfaces and colors.
 For me, however, usability is the most important thing.
 With technical and ergonomic understanding, you can determine relatively early on how a product must be designed so that it looks appealing and is user-friendly.

 ATOS 5 is the latest GOM product you have contributed to.
 Which aspects were important to you?

 ATOS 5 was intended to be a measuring system that would be taken seriously in its industrial environment.
 This is reflected in many details, from the color to the design of the ventilation slots, which work together to give ATOS 5 its distinctive character.
 Considering the usability of the sensor I focused on the ease of use, for example on how to place the handle and offer easy access in case of maintenance.